 “That project allowed me to explore my family's history and cultural background in depth … Family plays a major role in shaping us as humans, regardless of our geographic or personal differences.
 It seems there is a ‘common core’ that we can learn from and explore,” he said.

-As an extension of Music from the Suitcase, Yevgeny has commissioned a diverse group of today’s leading composers to form his new project, Meditations on Family: A New Collection of Music for Violin.
+As an extension of Music from the Suitcase, Yevgeny has commissioned a diverse group of today’s leading composers to form his new project, Meditations on Family: New Works Inspired by Memories and Tradition.
 For the short compositions, each composer used a personal family photo as their source of inspiration.

 Featured composers include Joseph Schwantner, Andreia Pinto Correia, Gity Razaz, Timo Andres, Chris Cerrone, Kinan Azmeh, Gregory Vajda, and Paola Prestini.
-Yevgeny will be recording and premiering the works online throughout the 2018-19 season.
+Starting Friday, January 18, and every Friday through March 8, Yevgeny will digitally release a brand new "meditation" commissioned for the album.

 “It's part of a new project I'm launching dedicated to building a living archive devoted to family.
 Eventually, I hope to add more commissions to this project as time allows,” he said.